 The first church that they attended was based on the recommendation of Christian friends.
 The only thing that Jim got out of that Sunday’s sermon was that Jesus was the smartest man who ever lived.
 He was always interested in philosophical perspectives.
 And, if he could learn something from the “smartest man who ever lived,” he could use that to improve his life.

 So, he went out an bought a cheap bible that had the red letters for the things that Jesus said.
-Of course, you kind of have to read the surrounding text to get the context of what Jesus said.
+Of course, you must read the surrounding text to get the context of what Jesus said.
 It soon became apparent to Jim that the Gospels were sounding like the eyewitness accounts that he studied on a day-to-day basis at work as a cold-case detective.

 He figured that perhaps he should apply the same techniques he employed on cold cases to the Gospels to see if they stand the test of credibility that he could use in a court of law.